gyauney/stronger-random-baselines/README.md

 ## Regenerating experimental results

-Use pip to install all of the requirements:
+First install all of the requirements for running evaluations:

 ```
-pip install -r requirements.txt
+pip install -r requirements-eval.txt
 ```

 The `few-shot-eval` directory contains code for reproducing all of the paper's few-shot results from scratch.
 It also includes which examples were subsampled from large datasets.